btihen/btihen_dev/content/posts/ruby/rails_7_2_fuzzy_search/index.md

       .limit(3)
 ```

+Read the rest of article for an explanation and code setup that handles these queries.

 ## Getting Started

 Let's create a test project that finds the best matching person in our database, from a 'description'.